Understanding Anti-Intellectualism in the U.S.

 The very real consequences of anti-intellectualism being used for political posturing are particularly evident today with the Trump administration’s response to the coronavirus pandemic.
 After repeatedly declaring “the experts are terrible,” President Trump and his top policy makers have waged an ongoing campaign to vilify COVID expert Dr. Anthony Fauci (to the point of receiving death threats and being the target of an online conspiracy theory) and dismissed the reality and severity of the virus.

-Whenever this facade of American exceptionalism is challenged, those demanding change are characterized as a threat to America itself, rather than as issues that undermine American values of equality and liberty.
-In response to the recent Black Lives Matter protests, for example, Trump renounced the “protesters as ‘evil’ representatives of a ‘new far-left fascism’ whose ultimate goal is ‘the end of America’” (Washington Post), harkening back to the clash of the New Left and neoconservatives as well as the anti-intellectualism that bred McCarthyism.
+Whenever this facade of American exceptionalism is challenged, the strategy of anti-intellectualism is to characterize the people demanding change as a threat to America itself, rather than focusing on the underlying issues undermining American values of equality and liberty.
+In response to the recent Black Lives Matter protests, for example, Trump renounced the “protesters as ‘evil’ representatives of a ‘new far-left fascism’ whose ultimate goal is ‘the end of America’” (Washington Post), harkening back to the clash of the Civil Rights era movements and neoconservatives as well as the anti-intellectualism that bred McCarthyism.

 Anti-Intellectualism & Corporations